This is our story

 Is grateful for, among other things: the fact that Kathy knows Sweden and speaks Swedish, making it easier to keep our boat in Scandinavia; our beautiful, affectionate dog, Senna; the fact that he and Kathy have the same interests in life.

 Loves: Travelling and exploring, Stockholm, Oslo, Helsinki and Copenhagen, photography, books, great restaurants that serve real food, animals, especially dogs and horses, the cruising life in the Nordic countries.

 Is grateful for: so many things — for example: the fact that she and Jacques share the same interests and dreams, being able to live in the mountains during the winter and cruise during the summer, having stumbled upon the Discovery Yachts website, which led to their beautiful boat.

 Favorite expression: “Thank you, universe!”

-Favorite podcasts: Hardcore History, Språket i P1, Freakonomics Radio, P3 Dokumentär, the TED Radio Hour, the Tim Ferris Show
+Favorite podcasts: Hardcore History, Språket i P1, Freakonomics Radio, P3 Dokumentär, the TED Radio Hour, Hidden Brain, the Tim Ferris Show

 Beaucerons (pronounced Bo-sir-ron) also known as “Bouviers de Beauce”, come originally from France and were used as herding and protection dogs for flocks of sheep / herds of cows and goats.